home-assistant/addons/git_pull/DOCS.md

 ## WARNING

-Risk of complete loss is possible.
+The risk of complete loss is possible.
 Prior to starting this add-on, ensure a copy of your Home Assistant configuration files exists in the Github repository.
 Otherwise, your local machine configuration folder will be overwritten with an empty configuration folder and you will need to restore from a backup.